 1. Don't be unrealistic.

-Be realistic about what you can achieve.
 You can't go from beginner to advanced level in three months, unfortunately.
 You can't learn 500 new words a day.
+You need to be realistic about what you can achieve.
 If you put too much pressure on yourself, you will quickly feel disappointed and demotivated.
 Don't let other people put too much pressure on you either.
-In addition, it's better not to try to move up through the levels too fast.
+And don't try to move up through the levels too fast.
 It's important to have a good understanding of the basics before you move on to the next level.